SumoLogic/sumologic-documentation/docs/cloud-soar/overview.md

 Automated workflow processes help analysts function at an optimal level and reduce the skills gap that exists from the lack of qualified cybersecurity professionals.

 ### Comprehensive security portfolio
-Cloud SOAR is part of Sumo Logic’s comprehensive security portfolio including security monitoring and analytics and Cloud SIEM, to help your organization modernize security operations.
+Cloud SOAR comprises both the Automation Service, which allows our Cloud SIEM to leverage the power of automated playbooks, and the full Cloud SOAR.
+Cloud SOAR combines automation with case management, among many other capabilities aimed at helping your organization modernize security operations.

-## Support and complaince
+## Support and compliance

 ### Data retention